nocduro/cloudflare-rs/README.md

+This library will no longer be updated since there is now an official cloudflare rust library: https://github.com/cloudflare/cloudflare-rs

-# `cloudflare-rs` - Cloudflare api client written in Rust
+### `cloudflare-rs` - Cloudflare api client written in Rust
 Note: very little is actually done.
 I've only been adding stuff that is useful for myself, feel free to make a pull request with more endpoints added.